-Indigenous entrepreneurs Indigenous Government businesses Non-Indigenous businesses Business Description Indigenous people who own or operate businesses • Business ventures of Indigenous Governments, and businesses owned by these Governments All businesses not owned by Indigenous people or First Nations governments Lack of Capital • Limited property rights and legal framework for business discourages investment for on-reserve economic development infrastructure and businesses - this is a product of the failed policies of the Indian Act Existing Alternative Financing Options Small-value business loans from the network of AFIs and Indigenous business loans from BDC Small-value general business loans are also available from Futurepreneur and Community Futures Small-value business loans from the network of AFIs and Indigenous business loans from BDC FNFA provides loans to First Nations governments with secured revenue streams - Nation governments can apply these funds for their owned businesses.
-Infrastructure loans are also available through the Canadian Infrastructure Bank • Excluded from the alternative financing options Gaps in Alternative Financing Loans to finance on-reserve infrastructure Medium- and large-value ge • Fully excluded from the alternative financing options - thus limiting private capital for First Nations economies Indigenous Development Bank (IDB) Solutions Economic development infr loans to develop on-reserve infrastructure: available to business types Medium- and large-value ge business loans: available to entrepreneurs and Indigeno Government businesses ection loans: available to NACCA work of AFIs - this will increase small-value business loans for s businesses e loans for commercially viable ture and major projects, backed al/provincial government loan e: available to all business types Unlocking First Nations Economies Develop on-reserve infrastr enables profitable business economic development Provide Indigenous business same financing opportuniti Indigenous counterparts - e business start-ups and the already successful Indigenous es and flows to un Nations ed gap, and e ses with the es as their non- enabling new expansion of leadership e private investment and capital leash the full potential of First conomies, bridge the capital enable economic reconciliation model for a World Indigenous ent Bank and international o on UNDRIP
+Indigenous entrepreneurs Indigenous Government businesses Non-Indigenous businesses Business Description Indigenous people who own or operate businesses Business ventures of Indigenous Governments, and businesses owned by these Governments All businesses not owned by Indigenous people or First Nations governments Lack of Capital Limited property rights and legal framework for business discourages investment for on-reserve economic development infrastructure and businesses - this is a product of the failed policies of the Indian Act Existing Alternative Financing Options Small-value business loans from the network of AFIs and Indigenous business loans from BDC Small-value general business loans are also available from Futurepreneur and Community Futures Small-value business loans from the network of AFIs and Indigenous business loans from BDC FNFA provides loans to First Nations governments with secured revenue streams - Nation governments can apply these funds for their owned businesses.
+Infrastructure loans are also available through the Canadian Infrastructure Bank Excluded from the alternative financing options Gaps in Alternative Financing Loans to finance on-reserve infrastructure Medium- and large-value ge Fully excluded from the alternative financing options - thus limiting private capital for First Nations economies Indigenous Development Bank (IDB) Solutions loans to develop on-reserve business and its net infrastructure: available to all business types Indigenou 2.
+Medium- and large-value general business loans: available to Indigenous entrepreneurs and Indigenous by a feder twork of AFIs - this will increase small-value business loans for s businesses e loans for commercially viable ture and major projects, backed al/provincial government loan e: available to all business types Unlocking First Nations Economies enables profitable businesses and economic development Nation gap, and Provide Indigenous businesses with the same financing opportunities as their non-Indigenous counterparts - enabling new Provide Development ge private investment and capital inleash the full potential of First economies, bridge the capital enable economic reconciliation a model for a World Indigenous ment Bank and international ip on UNDRIP